12 best kids' play kitchens that your pretend chef will love

 If not, go for a mega toy kitchen with American-style fridge and all the extra accessories.
-It’s just like buying a real kitchen, actually.
-If you can afford the extras, splash out.
+It’s just like buying a real kitchen, actually – if you can afford the extras, splash out.
 You’ll never regret it.

 You can trust our independent reviews.
 We may earn commission from some of the retailers, but we never allow this to influence selections, which are formed from real-world testing and expert advice.
 This revenue helps to fund journalism across The Independent.

-Peppa Pig House Kitchen: £99.99, Argos
+Peppa Pig house kitchen: £60, Argos

-If you’re five years old, this is the toy kitchen of your dreams.
+If you’re three years old, this is the toy kitchen of your dreams.
 It’s exactly like Peppa’s kitchen from the TV series, complete with fully accessible fridge, recycling bins and a toaster with magical pop-up toast.
 It even plays electronic cooking sounds and the Peppa Pig theme tune.
 If you put the batteries in.
 (Just saying.)

-Little Tikes Cook ‘N Learn Kitchen: £149.99, Little Tikes
+Little Tikes cook ‘n learn kitchen: £149.99, Little Tikes

 If your house isn’t a screen-free play zone, this will bring lots of interactive fun to playtime.
-Thanks to some kind of clever Bluetooth gadgetry you can pop a tablet in the holder thingy and interact with a host of related games, recipes and music via the free Cook ’n Learn app.
-Best of all, this plays lots of clever sound effects – and the light comes on when you open the over door!
+Thanks to some kind of clever Bluetooth gadgetry, you can pop a tablet in the holder and interact with a host of related games, recipes and music via the free Cook ’n Learn app.
+Best of all, this plays lots of clever sound effects – and the light even comes on when you open the over door!

 This is a real keepsake toy to pass on to future generations.
 It’s stylishly designed and comes with some beautiful utensils.
 Our five-year-old tester just loves that this one has her name on.
 And her mum loves the thought of her grandchildren playing with it one day.
 Or maybe she’s got something in her eye.